 - 7. Remember that when there are multiple options, some of the options will be calibrated at a +3 (of central importance for good client care omission would result in serious damage), +2 (strongly facilitative of good client care), +1 (mildly facilitative of good client care), -1 (mildly detrimental to client care in terms of cost, time, risk of morbidity and/or mortality), and -2 (seriously detrimental to client care in terms of cost, time, pain, risk of morbidity and/or mortality), and -3 (gravely damaging to client care).
 You want to select the positive options and avoid the negative options. - 8.
-Consider using the notepad as a strategy for collecting your thoughts, potential selections, etc before committing to an option.
-You must press "SAVE" to store your notes on the notepad.
-Your notes will be visible to you whenever you navigate to the section in which the notes were taken.
-They are no longer available once you have completed the entire simulation. - 9.
+Consider using the electronic notepad as a strategy for collecting your thoughts, potential selections, etc before committing to an option.
+The notepad automatically saves your notes.
+Your notes will be visible to you wherever you navigate in a simulation.
+They are no longer available once you have completed and submitted the entire simulation. - 9.
 When selecting options, consider those items that you absolutely know are essential to good client care.
 Ignore those items that you absolutely know would, in the context given, contravene the RP Profile, and therefore negatively affect the client, the therapeutic relationship, etc. Look over the remaining options.
 Ask yourself if you think there are any other responses that seem to be helpful to the specific context provided in the preamble of the section and aligned with the RP Profile. - 10.If you find yourself thinking, "I wonder if they mean...", or "I wonder if they are assuming..." you are likely starting to second-guess yourself.
 The initial response of test takers is most often the best response.